standstaff/docs2/workgroups/newdoc/children_of_determiners.md

 The alternative to change the determiners' tags to PRON in Low Saxon would go against UD's own definition of determiners.

 DZ: Is _iarem_ coreferential with _der Gemoene_?
 Attaching _Gemoene_ as [nmod:poss]() of _iarem_ is odd because it suggests that _Gemoene_ is the possessor of her, not of the service.
+The cited paper also says: “Among the UD languages, we have found comparable constructions in Afrikaans, Frisian Dutch, and Norwegian, but the annotation has been inconsistent across these languages.”
+The annotation indeed should be made consistent, but maybe one of those languages uses an analysis that works well under the UD guidelines?

 ### Vor allem